pulumi/pulumi-hugo/themes/default/content/blog/organizing-aws-accounts-with-pulumi/index.md

 Once the member accounts have been created, in order to operate in those accounts using your preferred CI/CD service, we’ll create an automation user that will specifically have the permissions to assume a role in the member account.
 So you should use the credentials of that user for any other resources the team would want to deploy.
 For example, the team might want to deploy a new ECS cluster, along with Managed Redis instances and perhaps an RDS cluster too.
 These are resources specific to the team and what they want to use the account for.

+{{% notes type="info" %}}
-**Note**: If you are using one of the supported CI/CD services you might be able to use federated credentials using OIDC.
+If you are using one of the supported CI/CD services you might be able to use federated credentials using OIDC.
 So if you are going to use that auth mechanism, you can skip creation of the fixed automation user account since you will not need its credentials.
+{{% /notes %}}

 ## Organizational Unit (OU)